top of page

 InjectaKit

-The goal was to create a compact allergy kit that users with allergies would be able to simply carry around with them without feeling it was too big.
-The auto-injector was studied and redesigned into a compact size and allow refillings.
+The goal was to create a compact allergy kit that users with moderate to severe allergies would be able to simply carry around with them without feeling it was too big.
+The auto-injector was studied and redesigned into a compact size and allowed for refilling.

 Modeled: Rhino 6